Table of Contents

 Selection and coincidence

-Over longer periods of time, the gene pool of a population always changes: Genes are imported or change due to coincidental new mutations.
-Natural selection favour individuals with a genetic composition that secures the survival and reproduction chances or even increases them.
+Over longer periods of time, the gene pool of a population always changes – genes are imported or change due to coincidental new mutations.
+Natural selection favors individuals with a genetic composition that secures the survival and reproduction chances or even increases them.
 Their genes will occupy a growing share of the gene pool over a longer period of time.

 If the genes that offer survival advantages are dominant, they spread rapidly.
 On the other hand, dominant genes that are disadvantageous to the individual, disappear quickly.
 Recessive genes remain longer in a population.

 If a smaller group isolates itself from a population, splits off and reproduces, a genetic drift is more than likely to occur.
 If a genetic drift develops in a new colony, it is referred to as a founder effect.
-Tay-Sachs disease is an example of a founder effect: This disease is especially common among Ashkenazic Jews in the USA.
+Tay-Sachs disease is an example of a founder effect – this disease is especially common among Ashkenazic Jews in the United States.

 Proteins and enzymes are not functional in all variables but rather only in certain configurations.
 An enzyme/protein polymorphism exists if the polymorphism is of consequence in the genome as well, meaning the gene products can thus be differentiated, i.e. in an enzyme.

 The combination possibilities of the variables mean biochemical individuality for every human being.

 Every human being can be identified through the ‘genetic fingerprint’.